 Elevation: 8,082 ft

-Route information for Tripod Peak is found on pages 106 to 107.
+Climbing and access information for this peak is on Pages 106-107 of the book.
 The route in the book climbs Tripod Peak from the north.
 It is the shortest way to the summit.
-I added a GPS track showing the two northern approaches and a link to John Platt’s trip report for the northern routes, In 2013 I hiked into this peak from the south on FST-131.
+I added a GPS track showing the two north approaches and a link to John Platt’s trip report for the north routes.
+In 2013, I hiked Tripod Peak from the south on FST-131.
 This route is found below.
 Updated January 2020

-To reach the trailhead turn west off ID-55 at Smiths Ferry onto FS-644.
-Keep right when you reach an intersection about to miles from ID-55.
-The road is now designated as FS-626.
-Follow this road to saddle in a couple of miles.
-Turn off onto the two track described above.
-Take a map as these directions are lacking in exact milages.
-My Bad
+To reach the trailhead, turn west off ID-55 at Smiths Ferry onto FSR-644.
+Keep right when you reach an intersection about 2 miles from ID-55.
+The road is now FSR-626.
+Follow this road to a saddle in a couple of miles.
+Turn onto the 2-track road described above.
+Take a map since these directions are lacking in exact mileages.

-This route covered 11.6 miles round trip with some up and down including crossing near the top of Peak 6805.
-With the exception of the beginning of the trail, it was easy to follow.
-The trail leaves FS-626 as a two track road.
+This route covers 11.6 miles round trip with some ups and downs including crossing near the top of Peak 6805.
+With the exception of the beginning of the trail, it is easy to follow.
+The trail leaves FSR-626 as a 2-track road.
 Keep your eyes open for another road that almost immediately drops off this track to your right.
-Drop down the hill and you will soon be on the trail.
-This route is a great way to reach the lookout, which is operational during fire season.
+Drop down the hill and you are soon on the trail.
+This route is a great way to reach the lookout which is operational during fire season.